tera-reborn/auto-upgrader/README.md

 # Upgrade all tiers of ex_halidom (purple halidoms) items
 upgrade on ex_halidom all

+# Calculates the amount of T1 t1 relic you would need in order to make a t5 ex_relic
+upgrade check ex_relic t5

 # Check current status // mainly for debugging in case something went wrong
 upgrade status